JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 That makes it easy to use the existing native code, libraries, frameworks, graphical engines, and anything else directly from Kotlin/Native.
-Thanks to the Swift and Objective-C Frameworks [interop](/docs/reference/native/objc_interop.html), you can easily use existing frameworks in your Kotlin/Native projects.
+Thanks to the Swift and Objective-C Frameworks [interop](/docs/reference/native/objc_interop.html), it is easy to use existing frameworks in Kotlin/Native projects.

 There are Kotlin/Native [libraries]((/docs/reference/native/platform_libs.html) that help share Kotlin and native code between projects.
 Popular platform libraries and Apple frameworks are available as Kotlin/Native